Twilight2/Forgotten-Relics/README.md

 It was originally created by Integral.
 But, guess what?
 This nickname seems to be already taken almost everywhere.
 So he is also known as "Extegral", "VictorShadow", "VictorShadow_" and some more names.

-**TO-DO List for the nearest future:**
+**To-Do List for the nearest future:**
-1. TO-DO
+1. To-Do
-2. TO-DO
+2. To-Do
-3. TO-DO TO-DO
+3. To-Do To-Do
-4. TO-DO-DO-DO-DO-DO-DO
+4. To-Do-Do-Do-Do-Do-Do

 **Funny Fact #192-17MK2:** Ironically, Superposition Handler has nothing to do with Ring of Superposition.
 Not directly, at least.